googlegenomics/datalab-examples/rendered/Getting started with the Genomics API.md

 library/python/start/get_started#auth), which will authorize our requests.

-    # FIXME: remove this API key line
-    # Note: this API key is already restricted to this single VM's IP address,
-    # so not particularly dangerous to leak.
-    import os
-    os.environ['DNA_API_KEY'] = ''

     # TODO(bryantd): Come up with a better scheme for users to add their own
     # API key that avoids saving it in the notebook directly.
 It would be nice
     # to have the VM request an API key on startup actually and auto-set this
     # environment variable so that users never actually see it.

     API_KEY = os.environ.get('DNA_API_KEY', None)

     # Make sure that an API key was defined
     # todo: put instructions here for getting an api key
     if API_KEY is None: